Inclusive Hiring Means Building Connections with Candidates

 Ethena's recent hiring and recruiting webinar focused on inclusivity, bias, diversity, and the candidate experience

 On Wednesday, December 1st, Ethena’s VP of People Melanie Naranjo was joined by Jessica Yuen (former Head of People at Gusto) and Beth Axelrod (former Global Head of Employee Experience at AirBnB) to talk about best hiring practices from Startup to Global Enterprise.

 We had such a blast learning the ins and outs of what makes an excellent recruiting process, and we’ve pulled together a few of our key takeaways below.
-(For a full recording of the call, scroll to the bottom of this post!)

 For today’s hiring teams, the emphasis should be on the candidate as much as it is the company.

 Both candidates and hiring teams are far more concerned about culture fit than they have in the past, including whether or not a company is diverse and inclusive enough for the candidate.
 “The candidate experience has become more important than ever” Beth noted.
 This means that hiring and recruiting teams should take extra steps to make sure that the candidate is as invested in the company as hiring teams are in the candidate.

 When talking about candidate-company mutual interest and culture fit, Jess recalled a specific step from her time at Gusto:

 At Gusto we had this intro call that we actually called a “Match Talk.”
 Because it wasn’t really about “Does this candidate meet our bar?” but it was like we’re trying to figure out . . . where you’re hoping your career is going to go and where the company needs to go . . . that there’s this nice intersection.